 Build your intercultural communication skills

-The British Council have created the online course, Communicating Across Cultures, to boost your intercultural communication skills and better understand how to behave in multicultural and multilingual situations.
+- The online course, Communicating Across Cultures, to boost your intercultural communication skills and better understand how to behave in multicultural and multilingual situations.

 Supporting women leaders

 The following groups and organisations have been recommended by Commonwealth Alumni as useful resources to support female alumni in achieving their potential and becoming future leaders.

 - Girls for Girls helps young women develop the courage, vision and skills to take on leadership